 Dirty filters reduce airflow and lead to poor air quality, as well as an overworked HVAC unit.
 Employees may also breathe contaminants and allergens due to a dirty filter.
 Filters should be checked quarterly and changed monthly whenever possible.
 They should never go more than three months before replacement.

-Educate employees about your efforts to improve energy efficiency in the business.
+Educate employees about your efforts to improve energy efficiency in the business at BusinessComparison.
 Simple actions can make a difference, such as using blinds to reduce sunlight, adjusting the thermostat when the building is empty, and closing outside doors while the HVAC system is on.
 When everyone works together to reduce energy waste, costs will go down.

 Invest in Your HVAC System